Get Help Today. (800) 516-4357

 A counselor can help you unpack your concerns, practice new behaviors, and develop a healthier life.

 Three main types of therapy are used in people with social anxiety disorder.
-They include the following:
+This chart can help you understand how they work:

 Your therapist might hold some sessions privately.
 But group therapy sessions could be critical for you, as you’ll practice in front of other people.
 Your treatment program will likely include a combination of both individual and group sessions.